Pediatric Cancer (Canada) PSP Terms of Reference

 - Papers are available at least a week before meetings

 - Meeting notes are reviewed by the Chair, circulated within two weeks, and reviewed and agreed at the next meeting.

 Information Specialist: Lily Ren is the Information Specialist for the PSP.
 Their role is to advise the Steering Group on data management and analysis strategies and agree these with the group.
 They also review and analyse the data collected, review existing evidence, and help develop the long list of questions, under the guidance and assurance of the Steering Group.
 It is helpful if the Information Specialist has content knowledge in the subject area of the PSP.
 However, if the Information Specialist is well supported by the Steering Group this may not be essential.
 The outputs delivered by the Information Specialist will be approved by the Steering Group.

 Steering Group members are asked to declare any interests relevant to the Pediatric Cancer PSP.
 The JLA provides an example form, and the interests of each member will be shared among the group.
 This is to encourage a culture of openness and transparency.
 Relevant interests may be professional, personal or related to an interest in or involvement in clinical research.
 The same form asks Steering Group members to consider their agreement to being named in publicity about the PSP.

 Researchers may sit on the Steering Group if the group feels this is appropriate and useful – the JLA Adviser will ensure that they do not have an undue influence on the outcome.
 Researchers who are currently clinically active may participate in the priority setting if they declare their interests.

-The Pediatric Cancer PSP first Steering Group meeting will be on Monday, April 27th.
-We propose that the final priority-setting workshop takes place in [TBD].
+The Pediatric Cancer PSP first Steering Group meeting will be on Monday, April 27th 2020.
+The steering group will decide on the timeline of the project.